Accentuate The Positives, Eliminate The Negatives

 The Tower is designed to hold all the kit you may want access to while on the move and to provide a tough protective layer between your gear and the sharp and pointy world outside.
 It's not a dry bag, but rather like most high-end packs, the Towers are all highly weather / water resistant (and nearly but not quite fully waterproof).
 The seams are stitched in such a way as to make them very water resistant and the stitching / seams on the attachment loops and the zip cover are all sealed (the top of the Tower is 100% waterproof).
 The YKK Vislon zippers are likewise very water-resistant.

-On the lighter side, if you choose the HEX model, the total weight (incl. the 8L dry bag mentioned above) is just 125g (almost half the weight of an Ortlieb PD350 13L or a Karrimor SF Sabre Side Pouch) and still lighter than even the much smaller capacity 6.5L Bach XL side pocket.
+On the lighter side, if you choose the HEX or NEO-LITE models, the total weight (incl. the 8L dry bag mentioned above) is around 145g (substantially less than the Ortlieb PD350 13L or a Karrimor SF Sabre Side Pouch) and still lighter than even the much smaller capacity 6.5L Bach XL side pocket.

 Where Are We At?